Medieval Madness: Gameplay

+There is a video mode called "Save the Children!" which was coded by Brian Eddy.
+This involves driving off a flock of falcons before they take three children.
+The bonus multiplier is increased from completing the two upper rollovers, and has a maximum multiplier of 255.

 Music and voices

 The music and sounds for this game were composed by Dan Forden.
 Much of the game's dialogue was written by Scott Adsit and Kevin Dorff, at the time members of The Second City in Chicago.
-Adsit also provided voice work alongside fellow Second City member Tina Fey.

-Tina Fey and Andrea Farrell provided the voices of the various princesses (one of which has a "valley girl" accent), while Greg Freres provided the voices of the jousting announcer and one of the trolls, and Vince Pontarelli provided the voices of Francois Du Grimm and the other troll.
-The rest of the male voices, including the various knights and the Wizard were provided by Scott Adsit and Kevin Dorff.
+Tina Fey and Andrea Farrell provided the voices of the various damsels (one of which has a "valley girl" accent), while Greg Freres provided the voices of the jousting announcer and one of the trolls, and Vince Pontarelli provided the voices of Francois Du Grimm and the other troll.
+The rest of the male voices, including the various knights and the Wizard were provided by Scott Adsit (King of Payne, Merlin, the Duke of Bourbon, and Sir Psycho) and Kevin Dorff (Lord Howard Hurtz and the Earl of Ego).
+The game had the largest cast of characters of any pinball machine to date.

+Dan Forden worked on the Mortal Kombat series of games, and his distinctive "Toasty" first used in Mortal Kombat II, was also used on this machine.

 Reception

 It was an immediate critical success, earning well on location and achieving widespread popularity among collectors.
-Demand for the machine soon outstripped supply significantly; as of 2005, Medieval Madness machines often sell for prices well in excess of $8,000, sometimes much higher if in pristine condition (the game sold new for about $3,000 in 1997).
 Many players consider it to be the greatest pinball machine of all time.

+The prototype of the remake consistently out-earned all other pinballs at that location over a 6 month period.

 Digital versions

-Medieval Madness is included as part of the Williams volume 1 tables for Pinball FX 3 on October 9, 2018.
-It was previously available as downloadable content for The Pinball Arcade until June 30, 2018, when all Williams tables were removed due to licensing issues.
-Medieval Madness is also a playable table in the Xbox 360 and PlayStation 3 versions Pinball Hall of Fame: The Williams Collection, and was also included in the arcade game UltraPin.

-Remake

-In 2013, the Chicago Gaming Company released two editions of the classic Williams title: Medieval Madness Remake, and Medieval Madness Remake Limited Edition.
-Both editions of the game include LED lighting on the playfield and a new color display.